 “Our understanding of women’s health stems from that,” the CEO said today during a question-and-answer session at the conference.
 “It’s a huge opportunity.
 Women are great consumers of medicines, they understand what it is that they need to make themselves happier and healthier.”

 Teva already has “an important alliance,” including over- the-counter products, with Procter & Gamble Co.
-(PG), which will help Teva expand in the field, Levin said.
+(PG:US), which will help Teva expand in the field, Levin said.

 Teva will be “data-driven” in deciding which drugs to pursue for an expansion in cancer treatment as advanced-stage results are expected in coming months, Levin also said during yesterday’s interview.